 The Wells Room

-Twin luxury room with adjacent bathroom shared with The Cheddar Room.
+Twin room with adjacent bathroom shared with The Cheddar Room.
 An additional WC is across the landing.

 FLAT SCREEN LCD TV WITH DVD

 Long term Bristol Airport parking at The Mendip Gate – £40 per car, for up to 8 days, £60 for 15 days.
 Courtesy transfers are included both ways.

 Broadfield Park and Fly – £30 approx. per week including transfers to and from Broadfield Farm.
 07989 355421.

 Transfers only cost £18.50 and are pre-bookable with a local taxi company.

 Prior to 07.30 hrs a self-serve continental style breakfast can be made available.

 A deposit of £30 is required to secure your booking.